 All supply ducting for split HVAC systems must be sealed and insulated.

 Except for gut rehabilitation projects, paving at the dumpster pad, the access drive to the dumpster, and any turns or return path of the garbage truck route must equal local requirements for standard duty residential roadway or provide specifications which indicate a stone base of eight (8) inches or greater with the combination thickness of the asphalt base and top coat being at least five (5) inches.
-The dumpster pad must be steel reinforced concrete of at least six (6) inches thickness.

 Bi-fold doors will not be used.

-Gut rehabilitation and adaptive re-use projects must submit a building evaluation report performed by a third-party engineer or other qualified professional that is not part of the primary development team and, at a minimum, analyzes the foundation and structure of the project.
+Gut rehabilitation and adaptive re-use projects must submit a building evaluation report performed by an engineer or other qualified professional that is not part of the primary development team and, at a minimum, analyzes the foundation and structure of the project.

 The Climate Solutions Now Act of 2022 required the Maryland Department of the Environment to develop Building Energy Performance Standards (BEPS) that achieve a 20% reduction in new direct greenhouse gas (GHG) emissions by January 1, 2030, as compared with 2025 levels for average buildings of similar construction and net-zero direct GHG emissions by January 1, 2040.
-In preparation of the final BEPS regulations, the following will be required for all new construction, gut rehabilitation, and adaptive re-use projects:
+In order to comply with BEPS regulations, the following will be required for all new construction, gut rehabilitation, and adaptive re-use projects:

 The project must utilize high-performance all-electric heating/cooling and domestic hot water equipment and other in-unit or shared appliances such as dryers, cooktops, ovens, or ranges.